HridaeyRayamajhi22/gyani/README.md

 Built with the modern MERN stack, GYANI provides a full-stack solution for managing authentication, payments, and course content — perfect as a robust college-level project or production-ready app.

-🔷 Features
+🔷 Features:
 ✅ User authentication & management with Clerk
 ✅ Secure payments integration with Stripe
 ✅ Teacher dashboard to create and manage courses
 ✅ Student dashboard to enroll and access courses
 ✅ Responsive and user-friendly design

-🛠️ Tech Stack
+🛠️ Tech Stack:
 Frontend: React.js

 Backend: Node.js, Express.js